24/7 Sobriety Programs – Immediate Sanctions, Lasting Effects

 Not all monitoring programs will produce the results that have come from Evidence Based 24/7 Sobriety Programs.
 The data shows that testing alone does not have the impact on long term behavioral change that you find when applying an Evidence Based 24/7 program.

 Often a developing program is sold technologies, by vendors that have little or no experience with 24/7 sobriety programs.
-Many of these technologies do not provide for the application of an immediate consequence.
+These products are often sold for the convenience or ease of use for the Participant.
 Home or Remote Monitoring, testing through Kiosks or even the use of Ignition Interlock devices offer self-testing alternatives, but do not offer an immediate response to a violation nor evidential grade results.
-If impacting recidivism rates are the goal of your program, in person twice a day testing is the proven methodology.
+If impacting recidivism rates are the goal of your program, pick a technology where non-compliance can be addressed immediately.

-To date, the peer reviewed data has demonstrated that in programs where 85% of the participants were on the twice a day (2 x day) testing and 15% were tested with transdermal testing devices, long term recidivism rates substantially decreased.
+The peer reviewed data has demonstrated that in programs where 85% of the participants were on the twice a day (2 x day) testing and 15% were tested with transdermal testing devices, long term recidivism rates decreased.